onest/aalign/README.md

 ```
 The program will show the execution time in millisecond and corresponding GCUPS.
 Additionally, top 10 sequences with highest scores will be listed.

+##Note:

+For the multi-threaded version, we have 32-bit integer version on MIC and 32/16-bit integer versions on CPU.
+The 8-bit integer version on CPU is under development.

 ##License
 Please refer to the included LICENSE file.